JoieEnsor/pmstabilityss/README.md

 - **overall_stats**: Summary statistics of prediction interval widths for each sample size
 - **threshold_stats**: Summary of misclassification probabilities (if threshold specified)
 - **cuts_stats**: Summary by probability categories (if pciwidth specified)
-- **plots**: Visualizations of prediction stability and classification uncertainty
+- **plots**: Visualisations of prediction stability and classification uncertainty

 ## Citation